prime-framework/prime-mvc-example/README.md

 # What else is in here?

-* 2 actions (1 action base class) in `src/main/java/org/primeframework/mvc/sampleapp/action`
 * 2 templates for those actions in `src/main/web/templates`.
-* `PrimeTest` class to bootstrap HTTP server and supply the correct Guice modules.
+* `ExamplePrimeMain` class to bootstrap HTTP server and supply the correct Guice modules.
-* Basic Guice module `OurModule` to wire up the minimum Prime dependencies.
+* Basic Guice module `ExampleModule` to wire up the minimum Prime dependencies.
 * Configuration classes
-  * `OurPrimeConfig` is the main one - controls paths (which affect template resolution), cookie settings, CSRF settings
+  * `ExamplePrimeConfig` is the main one - controls paths (which affect template resolution), cookie settings, CSRF settings
-  * `OurCORS` is the CORS policy config class
+  * `ExampleCORSProvider` is the CORS policy config class